Collet & Jawed Spindle Chucks

 (or collet)

-& put a dial gage on it.
+& put a dial gauge on it.
 Slowly rotate the spindle

 & note max & min values.